eventfarm/restforcephp/README.md

 ## Example Client Implementation

-Our example client implementation is using [GuzzleHttp](https://github.com/guzzle/guzzle) and [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and [Steven Maguires Salesforce Provider](https://github.com/stevenmaguire/oauth2-salesforce) for authentication.
+Our example client implementation is using [GuzzleHttp](https://github.com/guzzle/guzzle) for sending Http requests, [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and [Steven Maguires Salesforce Provider](https://github.com/stevenmaguire/oauth2-salesforce) for Salesforce Authentication.

-### DemoRestClient
+### GuzzleRestClient

 Our rest client implements the PSR-7 HTTP message interface.
 Our example implementation is using the [GuzzleHttp](https://github.com/guzzle/guzzle) library, but you are free to use any that returns a [ResponseInterface](https://github.com/php-fig/http-message/blob/master/src/ResponseInterface.php).